luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **6 April** Clarendon was trying to get the Duke of Coburg to suggest a letter from FJ to Wilhelm exposing Bismarck's tactics.
 He hoped, says Millman, that if war could be delayed then either Bismarck would be fired or a Prussian revolution would break out, either of which would stop war.

-## 6 April The Prussian note sent in reply to Mensdorff, having been toned down per Wilhelm's demand, is still sufficiently 'barbed' (OP) that Mensdorff foolishly sent a caustic reply 'within
+6 April The Prussian note sent in reply to Mensdorff, having been toned down per Wilhelm's demand, is still sufficiently 'barbed' (OP) that Mensdorff foolishly sent a caustic reply 'within

-# Document

 twenty-four hours' (OP — it was drafted by 'the acid pen of Biegeleben').
 Bismarck saw immediately this was a 'crude and clumsy error' and used it to inflame Wilhelm.
 7 April Wilhelm complained to Bismarck that the Kreuzzeitung had an 'abusive article on the Duke of Coburg' which is 'very unpleasant for me as only you [Bismarck], and the Queen and Crown Prince knew of the Duke's letter to me so that the source of the article is at once guessed.You always told me that the Government has no influence on the Kreuzzeitung but it seems to me that this is a case which proves the contrary...
 Such articles ... must make him more inimically disposed towards us and that is not politically correct at the moment.
 Please, therefore, put a stop to the mischievous procedure of the Kreuzzeitung in respect of the Duke.'
 Picture: Bismarck's reply of 7th which breathes some of the atmosphere from the time, one can feel the fury as Bismarck read Wilhelm's note and drafted his reply!

-## BERLIN, April 7, '66 YOUR MAJESTY, beg most humbly for pardon if I have incurred your relations with England; has worked more harm to your Majesty and the Prussian State than he can ever repair by a and who showed his true sentiments ai Majesty displeasure through the article the interposition of the Duke of Coburg, which does not refer to the latter's letter but follows series of other newspaper wards Y at F Frankfurt Your Majesty will have no doubt of articles on this interposition Majesty, and openly confess that would never dare to deceive Princes at your Majesty will not the substance of this article your as I, like everyone of my col-myself suggested however, expect me to be more than human, and always to leagues, have not influence enough the Kreuz Zeitung remain cool when service which devolves on see how the difficult; and, I may per- accepts what is not directly contrary to its so much that it to dictate what it shall not print, but yet policy; the same haps say, wearing Zeitung, and many others; Spener relations exist with the Zeitung, the National high-placed personalities who, according to human disclaimed this kind of influence and I do not believe I have ever expectation ought before all others to have at heart the success It appeared to me that your Majesty yourself was indig- of Prussian politics and the fame of your Majesty and nant at the Count Mensdorff; your Majesty, however, generously par- insincerity in the procedure of the Duke and of oncilable disfavour, why this fight against powerful in- And why am I the object of this irrec doned the lack of veneration revealed by such procedure; as Juences ~ which Merely have to sustain at every step of the laborious was the case with the previous malevolence path? because find it impossible who, by favoring the democrats, and by disturbing the c-the Duke; masters, and t to be pursue another policy than your servetwo Zeitung, and many others; Spener relations exist with the Zeitung, the National high-placed personalities who, according to human expec- disclaimed this kind of influence and I do not believe I have ever tation ought before all others to have at heart the success It appeared to me that your Majesty yourself was indig- of Prussian politics and the fame of your Majesty and the Royal House nant at the Count Mensdorff; your Majesty, however, generously par- insincerity in the procedure of the Duke and of oncilable disfavour, why this fight against powerful in- And why am I the object of this irrec doned the lack of veneration revealed by such procedure; as Juences ~ which Merely have to sustain at every step of the laborious was the case with the previous malevolence path? because find it impossible who, by favoring the democrats, and by disturbing the c-the Duke; masters, and t to be pursue another policy than your servetwo Majesty susceptible to other influences - than your Majesty's Majesty's, commands in compliance with that Majesty's My offense declined to do s0 that your was ready to serve your esty at the risk of incurring the disfavour of those who are did not hesitate will when others ntarcst your Majesty - obey your Maj- many of my predecessors Majesty could obtain peace if, like could consented pliance in home politics - and in the military organization; for from other quarters, foreign politics nothing `happens but what was own conviction what is suggested and especially would advise to report to your desired by those who bear ill-will towards me: cling endeavour to one side rr duty towards your Will your Majesty pardon me if to fulfill unjustly being formerly com- looking 'should 50 much like assailed, myself or the other, "robs me these struggles, merely Majesty because without the preserve the -calm which I most respectfully enclose some newspaper cuttings which interposition of the Duke has for & long time show that the the subject of discussion in the press, and that it was been first mentioned in Vienna 8 April Bismarck signed a secret treaty with Italy.
+BERLIN, April 7, '66 YOUR MAJESTY, beg most humbly for pardon if I have incurred your relations with England; has worked more harm to your Majesty and the Prussian State than he can ever repair by a and who showed his true sentiments ai Majesty displeasure through the article the interposition of the Duke of Coburg, which does not refer to the latter's letter but follows series of other newspaper wards Y at F Frankfurt Your Majesty will have no doubt of articles on this interposition Majesty, and openly confess that would never dare to deceive Princes at your Majesty will not the substance of this article your as I, like everyone of my col-myself suggested however, expect me to be more than human, and always to leagues, have not influence enough the Kreuz Zeitung remain cool when service which devolves on see how the difficult; and, I may per- accepts what is not directly contrary to its so much that it to dictate what it shall not print, but yet policy; the same haps say, wearing Zeitung, and many others; Spener relations exist with the Zeitung, the National high-placed personalities who, according to human disclaimed this kind of influence and I do not believe I have ever expectation ought before all others to have at heart the success It appeared to me that your Majesty yourself was indig- of Prussian politics and the fame of your Majesty and nant at the Count Mensdorff; your Majesty, however, generously par- insincerity in the procedure of the Duke and of oncilable disfavour, why this fight against powerful in- And why am I the object of this irrec doned the lack of veneration revealed by such procedure; as Juences ~ which Merely have to sustain at every step of the laborious was the case with the previous malevolence path? because find it impossible who, by favoring the democrats, and by disturbing the c-the Duke; masters, and t to be pursue another policy than your servetwo Zeitung, and many others; Spener relations exist with the Zeitung, the National high-placed personalities who, according to human expec- disclaimed this kind of influence and I do not believe I have ever tation ought before all others to have at heart the success It appeared to me that your Majesty yourself was indig- of Prussian politics and the fame of your Majesty and the Royal House nant at the Count Mensdorff; your Majesty, however, generously par- insincerity in the procedure of the Duke and of oncilable disfavour, why this fight against powerful in- And why am I the object of this irrec doned the lack of veneration revealed by such procedure; as Juences ~ which Merely have to sustain at every step of the laborious was the case with the previous malevolence path? because find it impossible who, by favoring the democrats, and by disturbing the c-the Duke; masters, and t to be pursue another policy than your servetwo Majesty susceptible to other influences - than your Majesty's Majesty's, commands in compliance with that Majesty's My offense declined to do s0 that your was ready to serve your esty at the risk of incurring the disfavour of those who are did not hesitate will when others ntarcst your Majesty - obey your Maj- many of my predecessors Majesty could obtain peace if, like could consented pliance in home politics - and in the military organization; for from other quarters, foreign politics nothing `happens but what was own conviction what is suggested and especially would advise to report to your desired by those who bear ill-will towards me: cling endeavour to one side rr duty towards your Will your Majesty pardon me if to fulfill unjustly being formerly com- looking 'should 50 much like assailed, myself or the other, "robs me these struggles, merely Majesty because without the preserve the -calm which I most respectfully enclose some newspaper cuttings which interposition of the Duke has for & long time show that the the subject of discussion in the press, and that it was been first mentioned in Vienna 8 April Bismarck signed a secret treaty with Italy.
 Italy was obliged to fight Austria if war broke out within 90 days.
 It guaranteed Austria had to commit a significant force (about a third) to the south.
 Barry: La Marmora had sought and got Napoleon's agreement to this.
 Eyck (p114-5): Victor Emanuel had sent Count Arese to talk to Napoleon who met him without the knowledge of his ministers and encouraged him to sign the treaty with Bismarck — adding that 307 of 393

 His advice was as a private person without taking responsibility!
 (Cf. 24/3 and 29/3 for Arese.)
 This treaty was a complete breach of the Confederation law which explicitly forbade such deals with foreign powers.
 This is why Wilhelm did his best to keep it as secret as possible his whole life and when asked about it by FJ, when war was imminent, he gave his word of honour that it did not exist.
 Bismarck to Benedetti: 'I have induced a king of Prussia to break off the intimate relations of his House with the House of Habsburg, to conclude an alliance with revolutionary Italy, possibly to accept arrangements with Imperial France, and to propose in Frankfurt the reform of the Confederation and a popular Parliament.
 That is a success of which I am proud.'